Chiropractor and his wife arrested for sex with minor

-In December of 2016, detectives with the Yavapai County Sheriff’s Office (YCSO) were notified of possible sexual conduct with a minor involving Douglas Gilbert, 60, and his wife, Kimberly Korba, 57.
+In December of 2016, detectives with the Yavapai County Sheriff’s Office were notified of possible sexual conduct with a minor involving Douglas Gilbert, 60, and his wife, Kimberly Korba, 41.

 The couple is from Sedona and operates a chiropractic office in the Village of Oak Creek.
 Additionally, the couple claims to treat patients for ‘emotional clearing’ using muscle testing as part of the physiology of emotion.

-Note: This story was corrected on Feb.
-7. An explanation is at the end.